 What will be the Repayment/ holiday/Moratorium Period?

 Education loan availed by the students shall be repaid after course period+1 year or 6 months after getting the job, whichever is earlier.
-If the student is not able to complete the course within the scheduled time; the extension of time for the completion of course; may be permitted for a maximum period of 2 years.
+If the student is not able to complete the course within the scheduled time; the extension of time for the completion of course; maybe permitted for a maximum period of 2 years.
 Interest servicing of interest during the study period and the moratorium period is optional for students.
 As per existing norms, banks allow 1% interest concession, if interest is serviced during the study period and subsequent moratorium period prior to the commencement of repayment.
 Accrued interest will be added to the principal amount borrowed while fixing EMI for repayment.
-In case the student discontinues the course midway, appropriate repayment schedule will be worked out by the bank in consultation with the student/parent.
-The education availed up to ₹7.5 lakhs shall be repaid within maximum repayment period of 10 years.
-For loans beyond ₹7.5 lakhs, repayment period can be extended up to 15 years.
-Banks may consider top up loans to students pursuing further studies within the overall eligibility limit, if such further studies are commenced during the moratorium period of the first loan, the repayment of the loan will commence after the completion of the second course and further moratorium period.
+In case the student discontinues the course midway, an appropriate repayment schedule will be worked out by the bank in consultation with the student/parent.
+The education availed up to ₹7.5 lakhs shall be repaid within a maximum repayment period of 10 years.
+For loans beyond ₹7.5 lakhs, the repayment period can be extended up to 15 years.
+Banks may consider top-up loans to students pursuing further studies within the overall eligibility limit, if such further studies are commenced during the moratorium period of the first loan, the repayment of the loan will commence after the completion of the second course and further moratorium period.

 What is a Capability Certificate and to whom banks issue such certificate?

 Some of the foreign universities need the students to submit a certificate from their bankers about the sponsors’ solvency/ financial capability, with a view of ensuring the sponsors of the students going abroad for higher studies are capable of meeting the expenses till completion of studies.